-I thought I'd hate housework.
-It's boring.
-It's monotonous.
-It's thankless.
+I thought I’d hate housework.
+It’s boring, monotonous and thankless.
 And it never stops!

 One of the worst parts of my week as a stay at home dad involves cleaning the bathroom and keeping it clean.
 That and the barrage of washing and ironing.

 But actually I don’t mind housework that much at all.
 It feels good to have a routine.

 I consider being a stay at home dad my job and housework is part of that job so I just got to get on with it!

 I still can’t get my kids to tidy their rooms though.

 Inevitably as soon as I’ve cleaned and tidied up, they undo everything in record time.